gini/gini-vision-lib-ios/README.md

 ## License

-GiniVision is available under the MIT license.
+GiniVision is available under a commercial license.
 See the LICENSE file for more info.